Accredited High School Diploma

 AdvancED - What is Accreditation?

-Excel High School is an accredited school that serves students in all 50-States and in many other nations around the world.
+Excel High School is a State recognized accredited high school that serves students in all 50-States and in many other nations around the world.
 Excel High School is a nationally recognized and accredited high school.

 Based on our national scope of operation, Excel High School also seeks registration and State approvals for States that have a process for further recognition for private schools.
 Excel’s accreditation is recognized by all 50-States.